 With all the changes in the industry and the rise of several new entrants, it is a great time to survey the landscape to re-evaluate if you should make a change.
-I wanted to share some of our findings in this first part of a two-part blog series.
-The second part will cover why we decided to migrate over to a new partner.
+I wanted to share some of our findings in this blog.

 Jenkins: What's wrong with it?